cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 Node is built on the idea of modules, and anyone familiar with modern JavaScript application development will be familiar with the (in)famous `node_modules` folder.
-Node has had support of modules since it was introduced, making use of the [CommonJS](#common-js) format to write files and even entire libraries which can be shared within or across applications.
+Node has had support of modules since it was introduced, making use of the [CommonJS](#common-js) format to write files, and even entire libraries, which can be shared within or across applications.

 ### Modules in the Browser (Client)